BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Running the different steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Refer to the local counteract for the configuration of the recipes and targets files.

-We provide Auxiliary scripts specifically designed to facilitate the execution of various pipeline stages on Slurm.
-These scripts are ``./extract.sh``, ``./optimisation.sh`` and ``./analysis.sh``.
-Each of these scripts can be run by the command line:
+To facilitate the execution of the different steps of the pipeline on Slurm, we provide the following auxiliary scripts that can be executed in the following order:

 .. code-block:: shell

     ./extract.sh
     ./optimisation.sh
     ./analysis.sh

 Make sure to configure the necessary variables within these scripts, including setting the ``OPT_EMODEL`` value as well as configuring their sbatch counterpart by setting the #SBATCH directives according to your job requirements.